cszdm/BayesDDQN/README.md

 * BayesDDQN based approach leverages Bayesian optimization to synchronize the adjustments of VM migration and cooling parameter within the hybrid action space of the DDQN for achieving the holistic energy optimization
 * Pre-cooling technology is employed to proactive adjustment stabilizes temperatures without falling into coordinating extra VM migrations within the hybrid action space to satisfy thermal constraints

+# Code Structure

+simulator/: code for simulation

+* dataloader.py: code for experimental parameters' settings, which can be classified as:
+  * PMs and VMs information: server counts and types, VM counts and types
+  * Thermal information: Heat Recirculation Matrix (HRM), thresholds of inlet temperature and CPU temperature, default values of thermal resistance and capacitance, supplied CRAC temperature
+  * Intial VM distribution: VMs' allocation information on PMs, which can be replaced by referring Example Description file

+* utils.py: code for collect PMs and VMs information

+* MTL-LSTM.py: code for jointly predicting energy consumption and thermal status

+*

+* DDQN.py and run_maze.py: code for training and learning of BayesDDQN

+* maze.py: code for evaluate state and action spaces through reward function

+* run_bayesddqn.py: code for running and testing BayesDDQN

+* match.py: evaluate the VM allocation

+* TAS.py: code for TAS approach reproduction

+* TA.py: code for TA approach reproduction

+* deepee.py: code for DeepEE approach reproduction

+* TAWM.py: code for TAWM approach reproduction

+requirements.txt: Python dependencies